 Some of the top certifications

-Hot specialisations range from IT, Networking, Cloud computing, Cybersecurity, project management, ITIL and security, although it’s a partial list and there are many more specialisations which are not mentioned here.
+Hot specialisations range from IT, Networking, Cloud computing, Cybersecurity, project management, ITIL and security, although it’s a partial list and there are many more specialisations that are not mentioned here.

 Around 80% of IT professionals believe certifications are useful for their careers and based on our research of the Australian job market coupled with our industry experience of over 50 years; we believe professional certifications are crucial, if not mandatory, to land a job in Australia.
 If you have a degree, it is time to add a few IT certifications to improve your chances of getting employment.